 Illustration from Roxburgh (1831) Plants of the coast of Coromandel (Eastern India)

 Ficus septica is a common small tree of secondary forest in Sabah and NE Kalimantan.
 Ficus septica is absent from much of Brunei, all of Sarawak and most of Kalimantan.
-Ficus septica is one of a very few figs with toxic latex.
+Ficus septica is one of a very few figs with toxic latex. ( F. albipila and F. magnoliifolia are also reputed to produce toxic latex).
 The Greek word septikos refers to rotting or putrefaction i.e. becoming infected or septic.

 As with many plants in the unrelated Spurge family Euphorbiaceae the yellow latex is corrosive i.e. dissolves flesh.